Todd D. Robinson

 Todd D. Robinson (born c.
-1963) is an American diplomat who has served as Assistant Secretary of State for International Narcotics and Law Enforcement Affairs since September 2021.
+1963) is an American diplomat who served as Assistant Secretary of State for International Narcotics and Law Enforcement Affairs between 2021 and 2025.
 He previously served as the charge d'affaires of the U.S. embassy in Venezuela from December 2017 until being expelled in May 2018, and the U.S. ambassador to Guatemala from 2014 to 2017.

 Early life and education

 Raised in Fanwood, New Jersey, Robinson graduated from Scotch Plains-Fanwood High School in 1981 and earned a Bachelor of Science in Foreign Service in 1985 from Georgetown University.

 Robinson speaks Spanish, Italian and Albanian.

 Consular career

 Robinson joined the State Department in 1986, with his first postings to Colombia (in 1987) and El Salvador (in 1989).
 He returned to Washington in 1991, to work as watch officer at the operations center of the State Department.
 In 1993, Robinson was assigned to Rome, Italy as staff assistant to the ambassador at the time, Reginald Bartholomew and two years later was moved across the city to work as the political officer at the Embassy in Vatican City.

 1997 saw Robinson return to Latin America to work as a political officer in the La Paz embassy, Bolivia until he was recalled in 1999 for a post as special assistant to the then Secretary of State, Madeleine Albright.
 The next year, he was sent to the Dominican Republic as deputy counselor for Political and Economic Affairs.

 After four years at the embassy in Santo Domingo, Robinson was again posted to Europe to work as chief of the Political and Economic Section of the Albanian embassy in Tirana.
 Two years later, Robinson left to work as consul general at the consulate in Barcelona, Spain.

 In 2009, he was posted to Guatemala as deputy chief of mission.
 He stayed until June 2011, when he was recalled to work in the Bureau of International Narcotics and Law Enforcement Affairs in Washington.